The IF campaign

 Tax & transparency: David Cameron announced that all UK-affiliated tax havens will now have to share information about the companies using them.
 And G8 leaders agreed that information from all companies should now be open to scrutiny by tax authorities in developing countries.

 Bond saw the IF campaign as an excellent opportunity to help strengthen UK NGOs' collective campaigning and to build public support for aid and development.
-From the outset Bond lead the Monitoring, Evaluation and Learning of the IF campaign.
-An evaluation report and related learning materials will be available publically from early 2014.
+From the outset Bond lead the Monitoring, Evaluation and Learning of the IF campaign and commissioned the independent evaluation.

 Bond was represented on the decision-making bodies for the campaign - the Board and Organising Committee - and organised the regular Assembly meetings open to all IF campaign member organisations.